lisbethmachado/password-generator/README.md

 * [Questions](#questions)

 ## Quick Start
-Open the web application in your web browser and begin by answering the alerted questions.
-After answering and selecting the desired password criteria, submit all settings and click the button to generate a random password combination meeting al requirered settings.
+Open the web application in your web browser and begin by clicking on the red "Generate Password" button.
+Answer the alerted questions to set the criteria for the password.
+After submitting all desired password requirements, a random code combination will render in place of the Password Generator "Your Secure Passowrd" text container.

 ## Installation
-git clone project

-To run this application successfully, first you must run the following script to install dependencies through the terminal:
-- npm install.
-After the successful installation of the required packages, you will be able to run the following script to start the application in the command line:
-- npm start
-Finally, you may answer the given prompts to create a markdown file template.
+To install project locally clone repository.

 ## Usage
 Start the application in the web browser and begin by answering the alerted questions.
+Use this application to create high-security password combinations in an instance.

 ## Screenshots